ILIAS-eLearning/ILIAS/README.md

 ?>
 ```

-The whole machinery should be working in an immutable style, that is creating
+The whole machinery should be working in an immutable style (except for HTML
-new values instead of modifying old.
-The same goes for the rest of the stuff.
+representation), that is creating new values instead of modifying old.
+The
-The related classes and functions could be found at the section starting with
+same goes for the rest of the stuff.
+The related classes and functions could
-the class Value in formlets.php.
+be found at the section starting with the class Value in formlets.php.

 ## Form(let)s as Applicative Functors